isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-time-forgotten-trades.md

 Ministry of Defence.
 (2013). <i>Vanishing trades in Singapore</i>.
 Retrieved from Ministry of Defence website.

 Nathan, D. (1990, March 12).
-[Indian heritage to go on show at Indian village in two weeks](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19900312-1.2.30.8).
-The Straits Times, p.
+[Indian heritage to go on show at Indian village in two weeks](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19900312-1.2.30.8). <i>The Straits Times</i>, p.
 19. Retrieved from NewspaperSG.

 National Archives of Singapore.
 (2002). <u>*PICAS*</u>.
 Retrieved from National Archives of Singapore website.